-Answer – The Russian alphabet is written in Cyrillic and consists of 33 letters.
-Each letter has a different name and pronunciation, and is written differently depending on whether it is capitalized or not.
+Answer: The Russian alphabet is written in Cyrillic and consists of 33 letters.
+Each letter has a different name and pronunciation and is written differently depending on whether it is capitalized.

-In addition, there are four accents that can be placed on certain letters to change the sound of the letter.
-The Russian alphabet is also written differently when it appears in print than when it is handwritten.
+In addition, four accents can be placed on certain letters to change the letter’s sound.
+The Russian alphabet is also written differently in print than handwritten.

 When writing the Russian alphabet by hand, each letter is written slightly differently than its printed counterpart.